Schroders leads European shares higher into month-end

 out options for cable operator Charter Communications

-Vodafone as it meant it might not be forced to raise its bid
+means it will not be forced to raise its bid further for Kabel